jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Inventory years are from 1990 to 2019.

-**NB:** Unlike in LULUCF Table 6.1-2, for historic reasons, values collected for the Appendix11b are *not* based on UID but on row number.
-That is, *file structures should remain the same*.
-The data sources appear at the bottom of the tables for each column.

 ### kptable-appendix11c.py
 Produce NIR KPLULUCF Table Appendix11c in KPTable_Appendix11c.txt.
 Then read it to dataframe  with *#* as a column separator and produce Excel file KPTable_Appendix11c.xlsx.
 In the command line example inventory files are in 'crf' directory: